 I specialise in the repair and service of Electrolux and Dometic 3.5 230V Travel Power generators which were popular throughout the ’00s on mainly Beta and Barrus engines.

-I still carryout troubleshooting and rebuilds to the engine mounted alternator which is the fault 90% of the time.
+I still carryout troubleshooting work and rebuilds to the engine mounted alternator which is the fault 90% of the time.
 Most alternator parts are available and I have good stock of the bespoke Dometic/Electrolux items.

 Travel Power Notes..

 - It’s a good idea to have a TP alternator serviced from time to time.
-Rotor bearings can fail which can potentially destroy the expensive alternator with custom stator windings or bearing can spin in the soft aluminium housing and damage the casing .
-As a general rule I recommend 2-3000 hours for the Bosch alternator and slightly longer for the later Iskra unit.
+Rotor bearings can fail which can potentially destroy the expensive alternator with custom stator windings, or bearing can spin in the soft aluminium housing damaging the casing .
+As a very general rule I recommend 2-3000 hours for the Bosch alternator and slightly longer for the later Iskra unit.

 - When carrying out an oil change service or if the belt has to be re-tensioned always remove the TP belt and check for any roughness or play.
 If there’s any unusual ticking or whining noises switch off ASAP and check it out.
-The Bosch alternator is a old design and was never intended to be driven by a poly-V belt and the higher loads they can apply – all the automotive applications run a V belt.
+The Bosch alternator is an old design and was never intended to be driven by a poly-V belt and the higher loads they can apply – all the automotive applications run a V belt.
 It’s very important not to over tension the belts on both types of TP alternator.

 - The jerky motion of a diesel engine particularly with a large crank pulley as fitted to TP installations cause driving forces along the poly V belt in both directions.
 This causes the belt to bounce, snatch, slip and squeak.
 Over-tensioning the belt helps to stop this.
 Fitting a freewheeling alternator pulley (a pulley which only grips & drives in the clockwise direction) generates forces along the belt in the driving direction only and makes the belt run dramatically smoother, increasing grip at a lower tension.
 The engine also runs smoother and the small (50mm) freewheeling pulley can increase generator output at tickover.
 Beta have installed freewheeling pulleys as standard to domestic and travel power alternator from around 2011 onwards.